Wookie93/ai-product-heroes/README.md

 *Recurring Tasks (Rank #3) were queued as a separate "Quick Win" track.*

+### 📄 Product Requirements Document (PRD)
+Before moving to visual design, the strategy was translated into a comprehensive PRD.
+This defined User Stories, Acceptance Criteria, and User Flows to ensure the solution matched the business goals and user needs precisely.

 ### 🎨 Prototyping (v0)
-To validate the concepts quickly, **v0** was used to generate a **High-Fidelity interactive prototype** of the "Coordination Bundle".
+To validate the requirements, **v0** was used to generate a **High-Fidelity interactive prototype**.
 This allowed us to visualize the solution and ensure it adheres to FlowCraft's "DNA of Simplicity" before writing a single line of code.

 👉 **[View Interactive Prototype (v0)](https://v0-flow-craft-task-management-three.vercel.app/)**